-- ▶ You must have a system in place to ensure that all of your vehicles undergo a full safety inspection every six (6) months or 10,000 km, whichever occurs first.
-These inspections must be carried out either by a qualified mechanic, or a person who has been assessed by a Registered Training Organisation as having the skills necessary to undertake these inspections. - Vehicle up to 4.5 tonnes GVM: The vehicle must be checked for compliance with the Light Vehicle Inspection Manual, which can be found at www.transport.tas.gov.au/vehicles/vehicle inspections/ais_inspection_manuals - ▶ Safety inspection checklists must cover all roadworthiness and safety related items and it must be possible to identify the specific items that were inspected. - ▶ The safety inspection system must provide for the documenting of inspection findings and identity of the person undertaking the inspection, as well as the recording of faults and the action taken to rectify the fault. - ► You must retain records of these safety inspections for a minimum of three (3) years.
+- ➤ You must have a system in place to ensure that all of your vehicles undergo a full safety inspection every six (6) months or 10,000 km, whichever occurs first.
+These inspections must be carried out either by a qualified mechanic, or a person who has been assessed by a Registered Training Organisation as having the skills necessary to undertake these inspections. - Vehicle up to 4.5 tonnes GVM: The vehicle must be checked for compliance with the Light Vehicle Inspection Manual. - Vehicle over 4.5 tonnes GVM: The vehicle must be checked for compliance with the Heavy Vehicle Inspection Manual. - Safety inspection checklists must cover all roadworthiness and safety related items and it must be possible to identify the specific items that were inspected. - The safety inspection system must provide for the documenting of inspection findings and identity of the person undertaking the inspection, as well as the recording of faults and the action taken to rectify the fault. - You must retain records of these safety inspections for a minimum of three (3) years.